Brent Siegrist

 J. Brent Siegrist (born September 30, 1952) is an American politician from the state of Iowa.
 A member of the Republican Party, he served in the Iowa House of Representatives for twenty years, non-consecutively, ten of which he filled the role of Speaker.

+Early life and education

+Brent Siegrist was born in 1952 in Council Bluffs, Iowa, where he was raised.
+He graduated from Dana College with a Bachelor of Arts.

 Career

 Prior to getting into politics, Siegrist worked as a high school teacher.
 He was first elected to the Iowa House of Representatives in the 1984 elections.
 He served as Speaker of the Iowa House.

 Siegrist announced he would not seek reelection to the Iowa House in 2002, choosing instead to run for a seat in the United States House of Representatives.
 He lost in the Republican primary to Steve King.

 Since leaving the Iowa House, Siegrist has worked for the Iowa Area Education Agencies.
 In 2013, he announced he would run for mayor of Council Bluffs, Iowa.
 He lost the election to Matt Walsh, a fellow Republican.

 In 2020 Siegrist rejoined the Iowa House of Representatives, representing district 16.